 Networking events provide opportunities to discuss subject-to deals, share knowledge, and discover off-market properties.

-My recommendation is to check out your local real estate investing group and meetup for real estate events happening in your area.
+Check out your local real estate investing group and meet up for real estate events happening in your area.

 Join real estate investor groups on platforms like Facebook or LinkedIn.